UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 </table>

 If the relative clause has a nominal predicate, the relative pronoun may occupy the head position within the clause.
-In such cases no relation should be added from its head to its co-referential element (because they are the same node).
-We should only add a `nsubj` relation from the antecedent to the `nsubj` of the relative pronoun.
+In such cases no relation should be added from its parent to its co-referential element (because they are the same node).
+We should only add a `nsubj` relation from the antecedent to the `nsubj` of the relative clause (and remove the corresponding `nsubj` relation between the relative pronoun and the subject).
 The `acl:relcl` should remain the same as in basic dependencies.

 <!-- https://github.com/UniversalDependencies/docs/issues/531 -->